auth0/docs/articles/extensions/azure-blob-storage.md

 ## Retrieve the required information from Azure Portal

 We need the following information: Account Name, Account Key, and Container Name.
-Let's see how we can retrieve these from Azure Portal.
+Let's see how we can retrieve these values from Azure Portal.

-We assume here that you have an Azure account.
+We assume that you have an Azure account.
 If you don’t have one, you can go to [Azure](http://azure.microsoft.com/) and sign up.

 Log into your Azure account and click on __Storage accounts__ on the left-hand side.
 Either select your storage account, or create a new one.